Search for High-Energy Neutrinos from Ultra-Luminous Infrared Galaxies with IceCube: Discussion

 The upper limits $\Phi_{\nu_{\mu} + \bar{\nu}_{\mu}}^{90\%}$ of the ULIRG stacking analysis can be translated into an upper limit on the diffuse muon-neutrino flux originating from all ULIRGs with redshift $z\leq0.13$, computed as $\Phi_{\nu_{\mu} + \bar{\nu}_{\mu}}^{z\leq0.13} = \epsilon_c \Phi_{\nu_{\mu} + \bar{\nu}_{\mu}}^{90\%} / (4\pi~ \mathrm{sr})$.
 Here, $\epsilon_c = 1.1$ which corrects for the completeness of the ULIRG sample (see Appendix \ref{app:completeness} for more details).
 This result can be extrapolated to an upper limit on the contribution of the total ULIRG source population to the diffuse neutrino flux.
 For this extrapolation we assume that all ULIRGs have identical properties of hadronic acceleration and neutrino production over cosmic history.
 We follow the method presented in \citet{Ahlers_2014} to estimate the neutrino flux of all ULIRGs up to a redshift $z_{\max}$ as

 The redshift evolution factor $\xi_z$ effectively integrates the source luminosity function over cosmic history up to a redshift $z$.
-For an unbroken $E^{-\gamma}$ power-law spectrum, $\xi_z$ becomes energy-independent.
+For an unbroken $E^{-\gamma}$ power-law spectrum, $\xi_z$ becomes energy-independent\footnote{In a spectral-index blending scenario, one has to take into account the spectral-index distribution of the sources when integrating their luminosity function \citep{Ambrosone_2021}.}.
 It can then be computed directly given a parameterization $\H(z)$ of the source evolution with redshift \citep{Vereecken_2020}.
 More details and numerical values of $\xi_z$ are provided in Appendix \ref{app:evolution}.

 The ULIRG luminosity function has been a topic of several studies \citep{Kim_1998a,Blain_1999,Genzel_2000,Cowie_2004,Chapman_2005,LeFloch_2005,HopkinsPF_2006,Lonsdale_2006,Caputi_2007,Reddy_2008,Magnelli_2009,Clements_2010,Goto_2011,Magnelli_2011,Casey_2012,Gruppioni_2013}.
 Qualitatively, it is observed that ULIRGs have a rapidly increasing source evolution up to a redshift $z \sim 1$, followed by a relative flattening of the source evolution at higher redshifts.
 Unless stated otherwise, in this work we follow \citet{Vereecken_2020} by parameterizing the ULIRG redshift evolution as $\H(z) \propto (1+z)^m$, with $m = 4$ for $z \leq 1$ and $m = 0$ (i.e.~a flat source evolution) for $1<z\leq4$.